Tetrasodium iminodisuccinate

-Tetrasodiumiminodisuccinate is a sodium salt of iminodisuccinic acid, also referred to as N-(1,2-dicarboxyethyl)aspartic acid.
+Tetrasodium iminodisuccinate is a sodium salt of iminodisuccinic acid, also referred to as N-(1,2-dicarboxyethyl)aspartic acid.

 Preparation

 Iminodisuccinic acid can be prepared by reacting maleic anhydride with ammonia and sodium hydroxide:

 For the synthesis of tetrasodium iminodisuccinate, maleic anhydride is reacted with sodium hydroxide in water at elevated temperature.
-A concentrated disodium maleate solution is formed to which ammonia is added at 90 to 145 °C, than excess water and ammonia is distilled off.
+A concentrated disodium maleate solution is formed to which ammonia is added at 90 to 145 °C, then excess water and ammonia is distilled off.
 An aqueous solution containing about 34% tetrasodium iminodisuccinate is obtained with yields of up to 98%.
 Spray-drying can be used to obtain a mixture of solids consisting of> 65% tetrasodium iminodisuccinate salts (essentially the tetra sodium salts), <2% maleic acid sodium salts, <8% fumaric acid sodium salts, <2% malic acid sodium salts, <15% aspartic acid sodium salts, and >15% water.
 The by-products of the reaction do not affect the complexing capacity or biodegradability of the tetrasodium iminodisuccinate.